-Deadline for Fall 2016 Wharton application will be changed to Wednesday, March 23rd due to Spring Break week.
+Deadline for Fall 2016 Wharton application will be Wednesday, March 23rd at 3:00 PM.

 Wharton Main Campus offers acceptance once a year for the Fall Semester.
 Application comes out in November and the deadline is the third Wednesday of March.